amankashyap4321/kisan-bazaar/README.md

         ```

 3. **Backend Setup**:
-    - Navigate to the CropConnect `server` folder.
+    - Navigate to the kisan-bazaar `server` folder.
     - Create a `.env` file in the root directory of the `server` folder.
     - Add the following environment variables to the server `.env` file:
         ```plaintext